U.S., British officials kick off talks to strengthen trade ties | Business

 U.S., British officials kick off talks to strengthen trade ties

-The talks in Baltimore mark a broad effort to take stock of the $260 billion bilateral trade relationship, while specific irritants will be set aside and dealt with separately.
-U.S. Trade Representative Katherine Tai said the two allies had resolved disputes over aircraft subsidies and digital services tax, and were now working together closely to punish Russian President Vladimir Putin for his invasion of Ukraine.

-U.S. and British officials kicked off two days of meetings on Monday to strengthen trade ties, underscoring the importance of transatlantic cooperation at a time when Western allies are ratcheting up pressure on Russia over its war in Ukraine and China for failing to condemn it.
-The talks in Baltimore mark a broad effort to take stock of the $260 billion bilateral trade relationship, while specific irritants will be set aside and dealt with separately.
+U.S. and British officials kicked off two days of meetings to strengthen trade ties on Monday, underscoring transatlantic cooperation at a time when Western countries are ratcheting up pressure on Russia over its war in Ukraine.
+The talks in the port city of Baltimore mark a broad effort to take stock of the $260 billion bilateral trade relationship, while specific disputes will be dealt with separately and formal talks on a free trade agreement remain on ice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)